Improving Quantum Computation by Optimized Qubit Routing

 Table~\ref{tab:QAOAcomp} compares the gate counts and depths of the compiled circuits as well as the achieved approximation ratios after execution on \emph{ibmq\_ehnigen}.
-The proposed routing procedure All+TS performs best both in terms of swaps added and depth increase on all instances, followed by Tket.
-We observe that small gate count and depth correlate with an increase of approximation ratio on all instances.
+The proposed routing procedure TAP+TS performs best both in terms of swaps added and depth increase on all instances, followed by Tket.
 For the instance with $ N = 8 $, we note large reductions in gate count of 65\% and 69\% when compared to Tket and Stochastic swap, respectively.
 Similarly, the circuit depth reductions amount to 60\% and 68\%, respectively.
+We observe that small gate count and depth correlate with an increase of approximation ratio on all instances.
+For the $ N = 8$ instance, we observe an increase of 23\% compared to TKet.

-For the measured approximation ratio, we observe an increase of 23\% and 25\%, respectively.
-This example shows a clear correlation between routing quality and quantum algorithm performance.
+The influence of depth and gate count on noise in quantum computers are currently investigated in depth by different groups.
+Although the relations are not yet fully understood, this experiment shows a clear correlation between routing quality and quantum algorithm performance.

-Although this experiment is by no means a comprehensive benchmark of our routing method, it stresses the need for good compiling methods in quantum computation on currently available hardware and shows clear benefits of our approach.
+Of course, this experiment is by no means a comprehensive benchmark of our routing method.
+However, it stresses the need for good compiling methods in quantum computation on currently available hardware and shows clear benefits of our approach.